Frequently Asked Questions

 Yes.
-Qualified students may be awarded teaching and/or research assistantships that will significantly lower their tuition bills, pay them a stipend, and give them significant professional experience prior to graduation.
+Qualified students may be awarded teaching, writing, or tutoring assistantships that will pay in excess of their tuition bills and give them significant professional experience prior to graduation.
 Graduate assistantships are limited.
 Apply early.

 Where do the graduate assistants work?

 Assistantships are available for the Department of English, the Office of the College of Humanities and Fine Arts, and the Writing Center.
 Other assistantships may also be available.
-Please contact the Graduate Director or Office of Graduate Studies with further questions or to express interest.
+Please contact the Coodinator of the MAW Program or Office of Graduate Studies with further questions or to express interest.

 How long does it take to complete the program?